Speightstown (horse): Stallion statistics

 † Prior to 2015, the Leading Sire Lists published by The Blood-Horse excluded earnings from Hong Kong and Japan due to the disparity in purses.
 Starting in 2015, earnings from Hong Kong and Japan are included on an adjusted basis.

+Illness and death

-Speightstown has suffered at least three bouts of colic: in December 2004, April 2010 and November 2012.
-He has recovered well despite requiring minor surgery.
+Speightstown had suffered at least three bouts of colic: in December 2004, April 2010 and November 2012.
+He had recovered well despite requiring minor surgery.

+On December 8, 2023, Speightstown was humanely euthanized at the age of 25 due to foot issues from old age.

 Pedigree

 Speightstown is inbred 3 × 4 to Secretariat, meaning Secretariat appears once in the third generation and once in the fourth generation of his pedigree.
 Speightstown is also inbred 4 × 4 × 5 to Bold Ruler, and 5 × 5 to Tom Fool.